 We can recommend a series of options to help you connect with yourself, to identify what is happening to you and what emotions are filling your mind.

 - Go for a walk.
 Many people find it easier to meditate while walking, running or doing gentle exercise.

 - Have a relaxing bath.
-It’s an ideal way to think about things.
+It’s an ideal way to think about things and free your mind.

 - Take an hour for yourself, on your own and in silence.
 Grab a notebook or a piece of paper and draw two columns.
 In the first column write “what I feel” and in the second “what makes me feel like this.”
-Do the exercise calmly.
+Do the exercise in an relaxed way.
 Be honest with yourself.